Travel

 Pittsburgh Strip District Street stand

 We did happen to be there when the Pittsburgh Steelers were having a home game.
-Therefore, as we walked around The Strip District, several vendors had Pittsburgh apparel, and novelties for sale.
+Therefore, as we walked around The Pittsburgh Strip, several vendors had Steelers apparel, and novelties for sale.
 It was fun to see all the locals supporting their team.

 The Terminal in Pittsburgh Strip District

-If you’re looking to get yourself some local Pittsburgh souvenirs, then this is the shop to check out.
+If you’re looking to get yourself some local Pittsburgh souvenirs, then this is the shop to check out in The Strip District.
 They have a wide range of your typical souvenir items like magnets, stickers, mugs, shirts, and then some unique things as well.

 Grandpa Joe's Candy Shop Piitsburgh Strip District